-My primary area of study is Massively Multiplayer Online Role-Playing Games.
-I am currently playing both Diablo III and Secret World: Legends on my own, as well as a weekly gaming session with my friend Dark Lu on Final Fantasy XIV.
+I am, and ever have been, a role-playing gamer, both online and off.
+I am currently playing Diablo III as a solo-game, and have a weekly gaming session with my friend Dark Lu on Final Fantasy XIV.
 My first MMO love, City of Heroes, was closed down at the end of November, 2012.
 I am looking forward to one of the "spiritual successors" of CoH, City of Titans, which is currently scheduled to open in November of 2015.
 I have also joined a research co-hort studying Second Life, and have built a virtual lounge for SoR Radio (below), although we broadcast live from Club Carnage every Thursday night.
 One of the continuing draws of these MMOs (for me) is that I am able, through the marvel of modern technology, to play with many old friends, as well as many new friends made through the game, all across the continent.

 From 2007 to 2010, I was a part of a streaming radio station, now closed down, called w00t Radio which catered to the players of MMORPGs.
 I started as a DJ, doing two shows there, and eventually rising to become the Station Manager, working with my good friend Michael "DJ Jester" Theis.
 My primary show was the Theatre of the Mind, which featured a wide variety of film and television soundtracks and scores, spanning several decades.
 As with all things, however, Michael decided to call it quits, and as much as I miss the station, I agree that it was time.